A First-Timer’s Guide to Winston-Salem: 11 Things to Do

 Winston-Salem is surrounded by great outdoor spaces, but Tanglewood Park stands apart for the sheer variety of experiences in one place.
 Just 15 minutes from downtown, this 1,100-acre park is built for full-day adventures.

-There’s plenty more to experience at Tanglewood.
-To help plan your visit, check out our 24-hour guide to Tanglewood Park.
+To help plan your visit, check out our 24-hour Guide to Tanglewood Park.

 You don’t have to leave the city to find a change of scenery.
 Winston-Salem’s growing network of greenways makes it easy to explore on foot or by bike.